This page was last updated on September 22, 2022

 - The Site consists of areas of groundwater, soil, and surface water contamination.
 Groundwater contamination at the Site affects properties located along South Malin Road, Lancaster Avenue (US Rt.
 30), Conestoga Road (PA Rt.
 401), Morehall Road (PA Rt.
 29), and Village Way.
 The sources of the contaminated groundwater and surface water and areas of contaminated soil are located on the 13.7-acre former Bishop Tube property (“Source Property”), currently owned by CDP.

 - TCE is considered the primary Site-related COC because its concentrations within soil, groundwater, and surface water are generally higher than other chlorinated solvents, although there are other hazardous substances and contaminants that are COCs.
 Additionally, TCE has migrated further in groundwater than the other COCs released at the Site.
 Since a public water supply is available within the entire Site boundary, vapor intrusion (“VI”) is anticipated to be the most significant exposure pathway.
-DEP is proposing to divide the Site into three operable units (“OUs”) and to remediate the Site to a combination of
+DEP plans to divide the Site into three operable units (“OUs”) and to remediate the Site to a combination of residential

 Act 2 standards, including background, Statewide health, and site-specific, based on the anticipated end use of the Source Property.

-- If selected, implementation of these alternatives would be designed and implemented in a complimentary manner to avoid potential negative interactions, comport with the protections afforded under Article 1, Section 27 of the Pennsylvania Constitution, comply with Applicable, or Relevant and Appropriate Requirements (“ARARs”), and avoid negative impacts to Little Valley Creek.
+- Implementation of these alternatives will be designed and implemented in a complimentary manner to avoid potential negative interactions, comport with the protections afforded under Article 1, Section 27 of the Pennsylvania Constitution, comply with Applicable, or Relevant and Appropriate Requirements (“ARARs”), and avoid negative impacts to Little Valley Creek.
 The total estimated present value cost of the proposed final remedial response action is $8.1M.